What is the best temperature to set a thermostat to?

 It is important to note that for UK homes, 12° is too cold.
 And, 30° is considered too hot.
 Poor temperature conditions will prevent good sleep, general well-being and concentration levels.

 We often hear that the higher the temperature, the quicker your home will heat up.
 This is far from true!
 This myth is a waste of energy, and you will see a dramatic rise in your energy bills.
+If your struggling with getting your radiators hot it may be because you need to flush your central heating system to get maximum efficiency.

 We also hear leaving your heating on at a lower temperature all day is the best way to heat your home.
 This is also not true!
 Again, this is a waste of heat, and your fuel bills will quickly increase.